-Section 8.
+Section 10.
 BOARD ACTION WITHOUT A MEETING: Any action that could be taken at a meeting of the Board of Directors may be taken without a meeting when authorized by all of the directors.

 ARTICLE VI ..
 OFFICERS AND EXECUTIVE DIRECTOR

-the taking and recording of the minutes of the Board of Directors and Society are recorded and maintained.
-The secretary shall also oversee the financial accounting and operations of the society.
+Section 6.
+SECRETARY: The secretary shall be responsible for ensuring that minutes of the Board of Directors and Society are recorded and maintained.
+The secretary shall oversee the financial accounting and operations of the society.